legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ## Known Issues

 1. The subprocess managment issue.
-    This is not an issue at in most use cases.
+    This is not an issue at all in most use cases.
     This Docker image launch service using a shell script so there won't be orphan subprocesses
-    when the process of the Docker container is get killed.
+    when the process of the Docker container is killed.
     However, launching by shell script is not the best way for managing processes.
     I might switch to the [Supervisor](https://github.com/Supervisor/supervisor) for process management or use the base image of [pushion/ubuntu](https://github.com/phusion/baseimage-docker) in future.